 India Today had published a PTI report on October 9 with no mention of Pal’s purported political links, however, an independent report published by the news organisation the next day carried the unconfirmed claim by BJP as a fact.

-Several other news organisations gave credence to unverified claims – Hindustan Times, The Lallantop, India TV, Swarajya, Navbharat Times, Jansatta, The Frontline, DNA, Outlook, Prabhat Khabar, Oneindia and Nai Dunia.
-Right-wing website Opindia also carried a story with similar assertions.
+Several other news organisations gave credence to unverified claims – Hindustan Times, The Lallantop, India TV, Swarajya, Navbharat Times, Jansatta, The Frontline, DNA, Outlook, Prabhat Khabar, Oneindia and Nai DuniaRight-wing website Opindia also carried a story with similar assertions.

-Hateful tweets by journalists
+Hateful Tweets by Journalists

 Vikas Bhadauria’s tweet on the incident contained graphic imagery hence was taken down by Twitter.
 The ABP News journalist, however, construed this as ‘lynching’ of his right to expression.
 Bhadauria was defending a tweet where he had claimed that the triple murder was a hate crime, committed in an area with negligible Hindu population.

-India TV’s executive editor Sushant Sinha also portrayed the murders as a hate crime.
+India TV executive editor Sushant Sinha also portrayed the murders as a hate crime.
 In a tweet which garnered nearly 10,000 likes, Sinha attacked certain sections of the citizenry who, as per the journalist, would be unaffected by the death of the child and celebrate the death of his parents.
 “They won’t see the dead body of a child but that of a Sanghi…They would be happy seeing the corpses of the entire family covered in blood,” wrote Sinha.

 After West Bengal police clarified that the murders were not linked to any political or communal angle, editorial director of Swarajya R Jagannathan questioned the investigation.
 This came despite the statements of the victims’ family being in tandem with those of WB police.

-Attacks on liberals
+Attacks on Liberals

 The incident also drew sharp criticism for ‘liberals’.
 Union minister Ravi Shankar Prasad wrote, “Hope liberals will find it ghastly enough to empathize with the bereaved family.”